scrumpy/support/getting-started/about.md

 ## The Team Behind Scrumpy

 We're a team of two.
-Philipp Kühn is doing design and frontend development, Hans Pagel is doing backend development all the other things, like writing this text here.
+[Philipp Kühn](https://twitter.com/_philippkuehn) is doing design and frontend development, [Hans Pagel](https://twitter.com/hanspagel) is doing backend development and all the other things, like writing this text here.